 Phase One Research Projects

-See Path to a Cure for a detailed explanation on our phases of research.
+See Path to a Cure for a detailed explanation on research strategy.

-Project: Establishing and characterizing eight mouse model lines enabling researchers and biotechnology companies to trial therapies for FOXG1 Syndrome (FS)
+Project: Establishing and characterizing eight mouse model lines enabling researchers and biotechnology companies to trial therapies for FOXG1 syndrome

 DR. JAE LEE, OREGON HEALTH AND SCIENCES UNIVERSITY (OHSU)

-Dr. Lee will develop and study eight Foxg1 mouse models representing the entire gamut of FOXG1 human mutations, including a humanized mouse model.
+Dr. Lee is developing and studying eight Foxg1 mouse models representing the entire gamut of FOXG1 human mutations, including a humanized mouse model.
 These mouse lines will be available to any scientist and biotechnology company interested in the basic biology of Foxg1 and the translational efforts to develop the cure for Foxg1 syndrome.
 For phenotypic analyses, Dr. Lee will characterize each mouse model using molecular, cellular, brain anatomy, and behavioral analyses.
-He will also test various therapies to reverse symptoms of FOXG1 mutations on these eight mouse models.
-OHSU has a leading gene therapy group that will partner with Dr. Lee for pre-clinical testing.

 Explanation of the 8 mouse lines: